joshuaeckroth/csci431-website/notes/neural-networks.md

 \end{cases}
 $$

-Each perceptron may be connected to others, so that a perceptron's output can be other perceptrons' inputs.
+Each percepton may be connected to others, so that a perceptron's output can be other perceptrons' inputs.
 However, it turns out that the complexity of the network greatly affects how learning will work.

 The first property to notice about perceptrons is that a single perceptron can compute simple logic functions, assuming we have binary inputs.
 For example,

 ![NOT perceptron](/images/not-perceptron.png)

 ![AND perceptron](/images/and-perceptron.png)

 Outputs of perceptrons can become inputs to other perceptrons, allowing us to build all possible logic circuits.
 Thus, perceptrons are capable of general computation, putting them in the large class of fantastically different systems that are Turing-complete.
 A Turing-complete system is able to compute anything that can be computed; examples include electrical logic gates (i.e., a typical computer), the Lambda calculus, cellular automata, and now neural networks.

 But can a complex network learn?
 When we say "learn," we mean: can the weights be assigned via a training process rather than assigned manually?
 This would be ideal: just put together a bunch of perceptrons, give it lots of examples (e.g., examples of prime numbers and composite numbers), and let it figure out how to set the weights so that it turns into a machine that computes that function (e.g., the function to determine if a number is prime or not).

 ## The perceptron learning algorithm